verus-lang/verus-analyzer/README.md

 `mod foo` in `main.rs`), then the IDE features will not work for `foo.rs`.

-As mentioned above, `verus-analyzer` also expects to find a `Cargo.toml` metadata file, as is in standard in Rust projects.
-For a small project, you could start by running `cargo new`, which will automatically generate a suitable `Cargo.toml` file for you.
+As mentioned above, `verus-analyzer` also expects to find a `Cargo.toml` metadata file, as is standard in Rust projects.
+For a small project, you could start by running `cargo verus new`, which will automatically generate a suitable `Cargo.toml` file for you.
 For a larger project, you could use a Rust [workspace](https://doc.rust-lang.org/cargo/reference/workspaces.html) to manage multiple crates.